 Surgery for thoracic spine disease, for example, has traditionally been performed with a midline or side incision through the chest wall.
 “Now we’re able to access the spine through small incisions in the side and employ endoscopes, tubular retractors and a microscope to perform the same surgical procedure,” says Yanni.
 The result: less blood loss, reduced post-operative pain, shorter hospital stays and a quicker recovery.

 “These are very big procedures that used to require very long hospitalizations,” says Yanni.
 “Now, with minimally invasive techniques, we can get patients out of the hospital in just a few days.”

 In addition to using minimally invasive procedures to perform a variety of spinal surgeries, Yanni also performs traditional open surgery for some complex, deformity, and revision cases.
 “My job is to tailor the treatment to each patient’s unique needs,” he says.
 “I must accomplish the surgical goal with minimal tissue trauma.
 I take a whole-person approach to treating patients with spinal disorders and to get them back on their feet as quickly—and painlessly—as possible.”

-- Medical Education - University of California, San Diego (Medical Doctor)
+- Medical Education - University of California, San Diego SOM (Medical Doctor)